 • To make one t-shirt, 1/3 of a pound of pesticides and other chemicals are used

 Choosing organic cotton helps to support organic farmers and gives motivation to conventional farmers who are trying to convert to organic practices.
 Spreading the word to friends and family also helps to raise global awareness about the benefits of choosing organic cotton.
-Hopefully, over time, this can reduce the amount of chemicals consumed by conventional cotton farming and help contribute to a healthier planet.
+Hopefully, over time, this can reduce the number of chemicals consumed by conventional cotton farming and help contribute to a healthier planet.

 Why is organic cotton of higher quality?

 The answer lies in how organic cotton is produced.
 Conventional cotton growers use harvesting machines to harvest the cotton.
-With the use of these machines, the seeds and oil in the seeds is mixed with the cotton.
+With the use of these machines, the seeds and oil in the seeds are mixed with the cotton.
 Harsh chemical cleansers are then used to clean the cotton and remove the oil and seeds.
 In addition, conventional cotton uses dyes that sometimes contain heavy metals.

 Our organic cotton growers hand pick the cotton so it is much cleaner.

-The cotton is washed in hot water and vegetable based soaps when collected.
+The cotton is washed in hot water and vegetable-based soaps when collected.
 This removes microbial factors, cleans and disinfects the raw material before it is turned into the materials sent to us.

 In addition, when dying the product, only low impact environmental dyes or natural colorants such as clay are used.